reisya-nurfaris-da/shopee-reviews-scraper/README.md

 > Only tested on Shopee Indonesia

 Just run it in your browser that's already logged into Shopee.
 It should create a csv file after all reviews are fetched.
+The max amount of reviews is 3009 from what I tested, not sure if it's because there is something wrong with my code or if it's a limit from the api itself

 These params are from the logged get_ratings request.
 Not really sure on what each param does, but what I know is `filter:1` is to only return ratings that has comments
 ```